 And the point this calculator will attempt to make, is that if it turns out you end up broke at retirement age, it won't be because you didn't make enough money.
-It will be because you did not successfully manage the abundance of income (potential wealth) you worked so hard to earn.
+Instead it will be because you did not successfully manage the abundance of income (potential wealth) you worked so hard to earn.

 The rich get richer because the poor and middle class continue to hand all of their potential wealth over to the rich.
 After all, the rich are not printing their own money.
 Where else would it be coming from?

 I honestly believe that if you put every dollar of everyone's net worth into one account, and then redistributed that amount equally between every citizen of the country, it would only be a matter of a few years before the bulk of the money would end up right back in the hands of the rich.

 It's because you and I have been taught since birth that the key to happiness is to buy the things that we've been led to believe will make us happier -- even if it means renting (borrowing) the money to buy them.

 Who's been doing the teaching?

 That's right, the rich.

 And how are they doing the teaching?
 Easy.

 And what happens when you add the best lobbyists money can buy?

 It's what we up North refer to as "hook, line and sinker."